 Real Steel |

-To unlock, pull the bolt protruding from the out of the handle scales with the thumb and then fold the blade back with the forefinger.
-Wear is compensated for by placing a pin on both the blade root and in the recess of the handle shell is installed in the recess of the handle.
+To unlock the knife, pull the bolt protruding from the handle scales with your thumb and fold the blade back using your forefinger.
+Wear is compensated by placing a pin in both the blade root and in the recess of the handle shell.

 The Side-Lock has been established on the market for over 20 years and has proven itself in bestsellers like the Benchmade Griptilian.
 It is gratifying that other manufacturers are now also bringing great designs with comparable systems to the market.